 Brazil to test Sinovac's potential vaccine against COVID-19 in six states

-"The 12 research centers that will carry out the trials for the coronavirus vaccine have already been chosen here in Brazil," Doria said in a press conference.
+"The 12 research centers that will carry out the trials for the coronavirus vaccine have already been chosen here in Brazil," Doria said in a news conference.

 Besides Sao Paulo, the tests with a total of 9,000 volunteers will also be conducted in Brasilia, Rio de Janeiro, Minas Gerais, Rio Grande do Sul and Parana, he added.